-The town is in north Trace, in the Evros Prefecture and is situated in the middle of a fertile rural area with 1.000.000 arable acres and abundant water from the rivers of Evros, Ardas, and Erithropotamos.
-We will visit the bridge of the Ardas river and the International youth festival’s area which take place there every July or August.
+The town is in north Trace, in the Evros Prefecture, and is situated in the middle of a fertile rural area with 1.000.000 arable acres and abundant water from the rivers of Evros, Ardas, and Erithropotamos.
+We will visit the bridge of the Ardas river and the International youth festival’s area which takes place there every July or August.

 Turkey – Adrianoupolis,

-Our private taxi tour will continue to Adrianoupolis in Turkey which according to legend was build by Orestes, the son of Agamemnon (King of Mycenae) and later on was named after the roman emperor Hadrian.
-During the period of the Byzantine & Ottomans Empire it was the most important urban center of western Thrace.
-The city reached its zenith at the period of 1550-1920.
-In 1821 the inhabitants participated in the Greek revolution and experienced the brutal reaction of the Ottoman state (massacres, looting of houses and shops, burning of churches, etc.) At the end of the 19th century the city of Adrianoupolis and the surrounding area still had 143 Greek schools.
-Adrianoupolis was captured in 15 of July 1920 by the Greek army.
+Our private taxi tour will continue to Adrianoupolis in Turkey which according to legend was build by Orestes, the son of Agamemnon (King of Mycenae) and later on was named after the Roman emperor Hadrian.
+During the period of the Byzantine & Ottomans Empire, it was the most important urban center of western Thrace.
+The city reached its zenith in the period of 1550-1920.
+In 1821 the inhabitants participated in the Greek revolution and experienced the brutal reaction of the Ottoman state (massacres, looting of houses and shops, burning of churches, etc.) At the end of the 19th century, the city of Adrianoupolis and the surrounding area still had 143 Greek schools.
+Adrianoupolis was captured on 15 July 1920 by the Greek army.

 The Greek presence did not last long.
-With the armistice of Mudanya in (29 September 1922) the Greek army was forced to leave western Thrace.
+With the armistice of Mudanya on (29 September 1922), the Greek army was forced to leave western Thrace.
 The Greeks of western Thrace left their ancestral homes and followed the Greek army.
-Today Adrianoupolis is part of Turkey and it is famous in the area for its open market and offers good opportunities for buying goods (like leather) in attractive prices.
+Today Adrianoupolis is part of Turkey and it is famous in the area for its open market and offers good opportunities for buying goods (like leather) at attractive prices.
 In the afternoon Athens taxi tours will drive us back to Greece in Orestiada.

 Overnight in Orestiada.